Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

 Some women find they prefer not to buy maternity clothes.
 They just buy pants and skirts with an elasticised waist and tops and other clothing in a bigger size.
 It’s up to you.

-Luckily, Huggies have put together a simple maternity wear guide that covers all you need to know.
-We examine the five most important maternity wear items and explain how each one can benefit you during pregnancy.
+We have put together a simple maternity wear guide that covers the five most important maternity wear items and explain how each one can benefit you during pregnancy.

 Looking for instant advice on the best places to find maternity clothes?
 Jump onto our forum to hear from mums just like you.